essentialblend/ms-thesis/README.md

 ### Maintainability
 Verification takes mere seconds on a modern computer.
 The library is easy to navigate: each top-level record lives in `integers/comm-ring/records.agda` and all supporting lemmas are grouped under `integers/props`.

+## Acknowledgements
+This research project was supervised by Prof. Thorsten Altenkirch and I’m forever grateful for his time, expertise, and empathy towards my journey into this fantastic subject.
+I'm also lucky to have Daniel from over at Univalent Agda for a mentor for his invaluable time and guidance.